xLightsSequencer/xLights/README.txt

    -- enh (keith)  Add effect setting bulk editing to almost all settings -- enh (keith)  Add horizontal and vertical stack buffer styles for groups ... makes text on groups possible.
-   -- enh (keith)  Show schedule end time when a schedule is running (including any extensions) -- bug (gil)    Fix Shift Effects not shifting effects in collapsed layers.
+   -- enh (keith)  Show schedule end time when a schedule is running (including any extensions) -- enh (keith)  In xSchedule text optionally suppress text rendering if the text to be rendered is blank ... letting the underlying effect through
+   -- bug (gil)    Fix Shift Effects not shifting effects in collapsed layers.
 Fixes #1046.
    -- bug (gil)    Fix Show All Effects not expanding collapsed model layers or strand layers.
 Fixes #1045.
 2017.44  Dec 19, 2017